Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform.md

    > Note: Examine the output of the command and verify that the submitted job is in the queue.

 1. Switch to the browser tab with the **Azure CycleCloud for Azure HPC On-Demand Platform** page.
-After some time (less than a minute), a new **execute** instance is created.
+After some time (less than a minute), a new **htc** instance is created.
 1. Review the newly created job's progress, including the new VM creation.

 ### Task 3: Running interactive apps using Code Server and Linux Desktop